 With the amount of federal money available through grants, contracts, or cooperative agreements ever shrinking, nonprofits are finding it hard to compete for this level of funding.
 We have considerable experience with federal grants and want to share our knowledge with you so that you understand the process and what it will take for you to be successful.

 - The application can take 40 to 100 or more hours to complete.
 Government guidelines and application packages are quite lengthy and require extensive responses.
 The turnaround time for preparing the application package is usually 45 days after the release of the FOA.
 Organizations best suited to pursue federal grants should have experience seeking and securing larger foundation or corporate grants.

 - Unlike foundation or corporate grants, you will not receive cash if you win a federal grant.
-All federal grants reimburse your organization for the costs associated with the program or project you are proposing.
+All federal and government grants reimburse your organization for the costs associated with the program or project you are proposing.
 Your organization must have at least three months of cash reserves that will cover the expenditures associated with the program or project before submitting your application.

 - Federal grants are very competitive.
 For every published FOA, there can be potentially 1,000 or more proposals submitted from across the country.
 If there are only 10 awards available through the grant and 1,000 applications received, then the chances of winning are 1:100.
 If there are 100 awards, the ratio decreases to 1:10.
 Still, if your proposal scores 90 out of a possible 100 points and recommended for funding by the peer reviewers, there is no guarantee that you will receive the amount you requested.

 We work with organizations to seek federal funding if they have the following:

 - Strategic plan to ensure that your five-year goals align with the purpose of the FOA.

 - Fundraising plan to answer the question of sustainability found in every federal FOA.

 - Financial audit from the previous fiscal year or two years prior.